 The Lemelson Foundation, Business Oregon, The Oregon Community Foundation, The Ford Family Foundation, Stoel Rives, Horan Mediatech Advisors, and Wells Fargo.

-InventOR Alumni has filed for 4 patents and launch 7 business
+InventOR Alumni have filed for 4 patents and launched 7 businesses

 What can you build in 90 days?
 With only $2500?

 “Innovation starts not with an idea but with the knowledge and confidence that your idea has power.
 We strive to make a place where college innovators can gain confidence and access that set them up for a lifetime of success.”

 Over the course of three months, teams from across the state of Oregon come together to learn from and support each other during an intensive bootcamp to take their idea from paper to reality.

 With mentorship and support provided by faculty at two dozen colleges and universities, Invent Oregon works with students to prototype and fine-tune their ideas while developing a business plan and creating a pitch to investors.
 Participating teams receive a $2,500 prototyping grant to fund the process.
 Some teams have reached this stage after competing in local or university-based competitions, while others apply to represent their college.
 Each coming with an idea that will make an impact; may that be in green tech or accessibility designs.